0cjs/sedoc/ee/addr-decoding.md

 ### 6502

-Qualification of `C̅E̅`/`O̅E̅`/`W̅E̅` [[Searle 6502]]:
+#### Φ2 Qualification

+The criticial thing is to qualify RAM writes becuase there if the address bus is not stable it will change random areas of memory.
+Unqualified reads are no big deal; the CPU is will not latch the data bus before its address bus has settled.

+[[Searle 6502]] qualifying `C̅E̅`/`O̅E̅`/`W̅E̅` :
 - Read:  `Φ2` NAND  `R/W̅` → `O̅E̅` (RAM and ROM).
 - Write: `Φ2` NAND ¬`R/W̅` → `W̅E̅` (`O̅E̅` disabled by read qual.).
 - Do not qualify `C̅E̅` with `Φ2`, let it go out as soon as addr bus valid.

-The simpler versions from [[wm addr]] qualify only RAM `C̅S̅`, and link `O̅E̅` and `C̅S̅`/`C̅E̅`.
-This is fine at slow speeds.
-The criticial thing is to qualify RAM writes becuase there if the address bus is not stable it will change random areas of memory.
-Unqualified reads are no big deal; the CPU is will not latch the data bus before its address bus has settled.
+[[wm addr]] simple 3-NAND qualification/decoding:
+- Qualifies only RAM `C̅S̅`.
+- Links `O̅E̅` and `C̅S̅`/`C̅E̅`; fine at slow speeds.
+- Further variations later on page.

+Michael's [fast single-'139 qualification/decoding][f6-p43668]:
+- 32K RAM, 16K I/O, 16K ROM
+- 1: Φ2 Qualified /RD & /WR
+- 2: Φ2 Qualified RAM Select
+- Later post 3rd method: drive active high chip select on RAM from Φ2.
+- Thread has more designs and discusses chip select vs. read/write signal timing.

+#### Other

 Extended memory:
 * Use `S̅Y̅N̅C̅` to identify when `LDA/STA (zp),Y` ($91/$B1) is being read